Chapter in this post:

 Actually, there isn't much to test with power banks: They have to supply power and, if possible, display their charge status.
 The basic conditions would then already be fulfilled.
 But you can of course also look at the "trimmings" that an additional battery has to offer.
 In this post I do this for the "Jackery Mini“- a small battery in the form of a stick (lipstick shape) with a square base.

 Immediately after unpacking the Jackery Powerbank you can see that the quality of the material has not been spared.
-The housing of the Jackery Mini consists for the most part of an aluminum body with a plastic insert at the front and rear.
-On one side are the connections for the micro-USB charging connection and the USB output.
-The insert on the other side has no functions whatsoever but only serves as an "end cap".
-You can see this well on the exploded view that I took from the manufacturer's website.
+The case of the Jackery Mini mainly consists of an aluminum body, which has a plastic insert at the front and rear end.
+On one side are the connections for the Micro-USB charging port and the USB output.
+The insert on the other side is without any functions and only serves as an "end cap".
+This can also be seen in the exploded view that I took from the manufacturer's website.

 The aluminum housing looks like sandblasted and has a matt finish.
 This makes it relatively unsusceptible to fingerprints and other dirt.
 In addition, the colored coating makes a very robust impression.
 I think the optics shouldn't suffer much even in tough outdoor use.

 There is a small button on the top that activates the LED charge indicator.
 This consists of four LEDs that indicate the charging and discharging status of the Jackery Mini.
 After approx. 5 seconds it switches itself off again.

 Before my "evaluation" of the battery pack, I would like to briefly introduce the technical data of the Jackery Mini, because the data is quite impressive: